DistributedCollective/solidoc2/readme.md

 **CLI Arguments**

+    1. Path to truffle project root.
+    2. Path to generate documentation to.
+    3. Path to abi files relative to the root from p.1, default: root from p.1
+    4. Do not recompile.
+Optional, default: false.
+    5. Language.
+Optional, default: en.

-1. `pathToRoot`: path to truffle project (or similar) root.
+`pathToRoot`: path to truffle project (or similar) root.
 AST tree required for parsin - compiled with truffle.
-2. `outputPath`: path to generate documentation to
-3. `buildFolder`: path to abi files relative to the root from `pathToRoot`
-4. `noCompilation`: do not recompile, optional, default: false
-5. `compiler`: path to run truffle compiler
+`outputPath`: path to generate documentation to `buildFolder`: path to abi files relative to the root from `pathToRoot` `noCompilation`: do not recompile, optional, default: false `compiler`: path to run truffle compiler
-6. `language`: language, optional, default: en
-7. `ignoreFiles`: exclude redundant for docs abi .json files by mask: tests, mocks etc.
+`language`: language, optional, default: en `ignoreFiles`: exclude redundant for docs abi .json files by mask: tests, mocks etc.
-8. `readMe`: add contracts docs refs to this README.md file
+`readMe`: add contracts docs refs to this README.md file

 This will generate documentation to the `docs` directory.